jandresval/blue-green-with-k8s/src/frontend/README.md

 ## Add .env file

-- Add .env file and add a variable VITE_API_URL with the URI of the gretting endpoint that returns a string.
+- Add .env file and add a variable VITE_API_URL with the URI of the greeting endpoint that returns a string.